kadena-community/kadena.js/packages/apps/docs/src/docs/reference/reference.md

 For information about the design of the Pact programming language, see the [Pact white paper](https://cdn.sanity.io/files/agrhq0bu/production/70f01649395af96655ca94d331fb1bd01af9fc8a.pdf) or the [Pact home page](https://www.kadena.io/pact).

+## Kadena command-line interface

+[Command-line interface](/reference/kadena-cli) provides a complete set of commands and command-line options for setting up and managing a local development environment using a command-line workflow.

 ## Frontend libraries: Kadena client

 The Kadena client is a collection`of libraries, functions, and utilities written in TypeScript to provide a familiar application programming interface (API) for interacting with smart contracts and the Kadena network.